krzemienski/awesome-from-stars/README.md

 * [ag-ui-protocol/ag-ui](https://github.com/ag-ui-protocol/ag-ui): AG-UI: the Agent-User Interaction Protocol.
 Bring Agents into Frontend Applications.
 * [ag2ai/ag2](https://github.com/ag2ai/ag2): AG2 (formerly AutoGen): The Open-Source AgentOS.Join us at: https://discord.gg/sNGSwQME3x
 * [msitarzewski/agency-agents](https://github.com/msitarzewski/agency-agents): A complete AI agency at your fingertips - From frontend wizards to Reddit community ninjas, from whimsy injectors to reality checkers.
 Each agent is a specialized expert with personality, processes, and proven deliverables.
+* [jnMetaCode/agency-agents-zh](https://github.com/jnMetaCode/agency-agents-zh): 🎭 266 个即插即用的 AI 专家角色 — 支持 Hermes Agent/Claude Code/Cursor/Copilot 等 18 种工具，覆盖工程/设计/营销/金融等 20 个部门。含 50 个中国市场原创智能体（小红书/抖音/微信/飞书/钉钉等）。搭配编排器 agency-orchestrator，一句话即可让多位专家按 DAG 自动协作。
 * [portainer/agent](https://github.com/portainer/agent): The Portainer agent
 * [vercel-labs/agent-browser](https://github.com/vercel-labs/agent-browser): Browser automation CLI for AI agents
 * [strands-agents/agent-builder](https://github.com/strands-agents/agent-builder): An example agent demonstrating streaming, tool use, and interactivity from your terminal.
 This agent builder can help you to build your own agents and tools.
+* [SmileLikeYe/agent-chief](https://github.com/SmileLikeYe/agent-chief): Attention is your scarcest resource.
+Chief is the local-first layer that guards it — turning every agent, alert, and feed into one honest call: interrupt, or not.
 * [lahfir/agent-desktop](https://github.com/lahfir/agent-desktop): Native desktop automation CLI for AI agents.
 Control any application through OS accessibility trees with structured JSON output and deterministic element refs.
 * [callstack/agent-device](https://github.com/callstack/agent-device): CLI to control iOS and Android devices for AI agents
 * [mylukin/agent-foreman](https://github.com/mylukin/agent-foreman): Stop AI agents from half-building features.
 Ship complete code in one session.